Microplastics in drinking water not a health risk for now: WHO

 The organisation has also urged a crackdown in plastic pollution to benefit the environment and reduce human exposure to microplastics.

-WHO said that microplastics larger than 150 micrometres are not likely to be absorbed by the human body but said the chance of absorbing very small microplastic particles, including nano-sized plastics, could be higher, although it said data is limited.
+The WHO said that microplastics larger than 150 micrometres are not likely to be absorbed by the human body but added that the chance of absorbing very small microplastic particles, including nano-sized plastics, could be higher, although it said data is limited.

 Experts recommend wastewater treatment, which can remove more than 90 per cent of microplastics in water by using treatments such as filtration.

-WHO said those measures would have a double advantage as it would also address the problem of faecally contaminated water by removing microbial pathogens and chemicals that can cause deadly diarrhoeal diseases.
+The WHO said those measures would have a double advantage as they would also address the problem of faecally contaminated water by removing microbial pathogens and chemicals that can cause deadly diarrhoeal diseases.
+AFP